MoinHaiderQadir/DEN-Intern--Dynamic-Calculator/README.md

 ## 🧑‍💻 Author

-**Zk** — *HTML, CSS, and JavaScript enthusiast with a focus on clean UI/UX and dynamic logic design.*
+**Moin Haider Qadir** — *Full Stack Developer enthusiast with a focus on clean UI/UX and dynamic logic design.*

 ---

-## 📢 License

-MIT License.
-Free to use, modify, and share!

----

 > If you like this project, feel free to ⭐ star it and share it with others!

----

-## 📂 File Structure